MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 For other environments, such as on-premises VMs or physical servers, you need to manually request and configure Extended Security Updates.
 You can purchase Extended Security Updates through Volume Licensing Programs such as Enterprise Agreement (EA), Enterprise Agreement Subscription (EAS), Enrollment for Education Solutions (EES), or Server and Cloud Enrollment (SCE).

-When you've purchased Extended Security Updates, you can use one of the following two methods to get your keys.
+When you've purchased Extended Security Updates, you can use one of the following methods to get your keys:

-* If you have Azure Portal, you can [register for Extended Security Updates in the Azure Portal](#register-for-extended-security-updates-on-azure-portal).
+* If you want to get Extended Security Update keys from the Azure Portal, you can [register for Extended Security Updates in the Azure Portal](#register-for-extended-security-updates-on-azure-portal).
-* If you don't have access to Azure Portal, you can [sign in to the Microsoft Volume Licensing Service Center](#sign-in-to-the-microsoft-volume-licensing-service-center).
+* You can also [sign in to the Microsoft Volume Licensing Service Center](#sign-in-to-the-microsoft-volume-licensing-service-center) to get your keys without using the Azure Portal.

 ### Register for Extended Security Updates on Azure Portal